richlamdev/ansible-desktop-ubuntu/README.md

   * this role is executed last, as a dns service restart is required; the restart will take too long and cause the following playbook role(s) to fail (a delay could be added, but that adds unnecessary time to the playbook)

+* docker
+  * installs docker-ce-cli
+  * add current user to docker group
+  * install [docker-desktop](https://docs.docker.com/desktop/install/linux-install/) for remainder of local docker setup
+  * NOTE: At the time of this writing, Docker is not yet officially supported on Ubuntu 24.04 LTS.
+Follow the instructions under the [prerequisites section](https://docs.docker.com/desktop/install/ubuntu/#prerequisites)

 * env
   * setups personal preferences for bash shell